-The Loan, which was in the form of a note dated April 15, 2020 entered into by the Borrower, matures April 15, 2022 and bears interest at a rate of 1.0% per annum, payable monthly commencing on November 29, 2020.
+The Loan, which was in the form of a note dated April 15, 2020 entered into by the Borrower, matures April 15, 2022 and bears interest at a rate of 1.0% per annum.
 The note may be prepaid by the Borrower at any time prior to maturity with no prepayment penalties.
 Funds from the Loan may only be used for payroll costs, certain employee benefits, rent and utilities.
 The Organization intends to use the entire Loan amount for qualifying expenses.
 Under the terms of the PPP, certain amounts of the Loan may be forgiven if they are used for qualifying expenses as described in the CARES Act.